-Lisa was referred to Durham and Tees Valley CRC to complete her Unpaid Work Requirement.
+Lisa was referred to the Probation Service North East to complete her Unpaid Work Requirement.

 She was unsure and apprehensive, but after having a positive first day at the Oakwood Centre, Lisa opted into the Advance Programme and chose the painting and decorating pathway to complete her NOCN L1 Award in Vocational skills with us.

 Lisa also volunteered her experience in catering to work alongside staff and volunteers in the community cafe.
 She was really encouraged by the value her skills brought to the team and her confidence increased daily as a result, inadvertently becoming a peer mentor to some of the younger participants; one of whom went on to secure a job in catering, thanks to the new skills and experience they gained.

 “I love it at the Oakwood Centre, being here and feeling supported has turned one of the lowest points of my life into an amazing opportunity”

 "After getting my start date for the Oakwood, I didn’t really know what to expect and was a little apprehensive about what it was going to be like.
 By the end of my first day, I had met lots of new people and the staff made me feel so welcome and at ease.
 I’ve had invaluable help from Martin sorting out my CV and connecting me with other training providers and I have gained listening and compromising skills during Matt’s team building sessions which I will take forward in both my personal and work life.
 The CSCS course was much more intense that I thought it would be, but with support from the team, I managed to complete a NOCN Level 1 Award in Health & Safety in a Construction Environment and pass the CSCS test.
 Not only that, I’ve also done the Advance Programme and gained a NOCN Level 1 Award in Vocational Studies (Catering), working towards my Level 2 Award in Food Safety and Hygiene.